 Top of the pageCheck Your Symptoms

-Fever seizures (sometimes called fever convulsions or febrile seizures) can occur in your child and you may not even know that your child has a fever.
+Fever seizures (sometimes called fever convulsions or febrile seizures) can occur in children who have an increase in body temperature.
+You may not even know that your child has a fever.
+The increase in body temperature may happen at the same time as the fever seizure.
 Most children who have a fever seizure have temperatures above 102°F (39°C).

 A seizure is likely to be fever-related if: